H-uru/dirtsand/README.md

     the base docker container name.
 You can overwrite this usage by setting the
     $ProjectName variable in `dockersand.ps1` (for Windows) or the PROJECT_NAME variable in `dockersand.sh` (for *nix) to the desired base container name.
+    - Windows users: By default, Windows Terminal may open a *Windows PowerShell* prompt.
+Running any `./dockersand` commands in *Windows PowerShell* may trigger security exceptions.
+You can avoid these by using the *Command Prompt* or by running `Unblock-File dockersand.ps1`.

 4) Once the build is complete, run `./dockersand start` to start the new containers for the database and the dirtsand server.
 Once this command has been run, you should